joemoonqbe/katastic/ADR/AD06-Usage-of-Caching-Service.md

 Negative:
 + Can add complexity to APIs and services which need to query cache or data store
 + Need to carefully think through TTL of each cache and revise them over time
-+ Need scrutiny of what data can be cached and what should not be cached
++ Need to carefully consider what data can be cached and what cannot be to avoid misuse